geopm/geopm/integration/service/README.md

 ### Running the suite

-Some of the the tests involve positive and negative testing in the same file.
+Some of the tests involve positive and negative testing in the same file.
 Because of this, examining the test output may be confusing.
 To avoid this confusion and to run all of the tests as a suite, use the following to execute and verify the return codes of all